Gaps & Punishes

 + (2nd hit)

 Queen’s Punishment can also be used for mix-ups along with Sheeva’s , and + as these consist of overhead attacks.
-These mix-ups allow Sheeva to stay safe after the overhead because they can be cancelled into a Special Move such as Shokan Flame.
-Sheeva can opt to finish the strings as well by using ,, or +,, leaving Sheeva at -5 and -6 on block respectively.
+These mix-ups allow Sheeva to stay safe after the overhead because they can be cancelled into a Special Move such as her Shokan Flame.
+Sheeva can opt to finish the strings as well by using her ,, or +, strings, leaving Sheeva at -5 and -6 on block respectively.
 The final hit of +,,, is a slow 22 frame overhead which can also be used as a mix-up with Queen’s Punishment.
 Since the overhead hits much later than the low, this mix-up can be defended against by either fuzzy guarding or blocking high on reaction to the overhead.
-Make sure to block low, then block high just before the overhead connects.
+To fuzzy guard, block low for 15 frames then quickly block high just before the overhead connects.

 Punishing Death March